Homeschooling in the United States: Washington

-Curricula
+Curricula and assessments

 Curriculum requirements vary from state to state.
 Some states require homeschoolers to submit information about their curriculum or lesson plans.
 Other states (such as Texas) just require that certain subjects be covered and do not require submission of the curriculum.
 Still others, such as North Carolina, view homeschools as a type of private school, affording each homeschool the freedom to choose the curriculum appropriate for its students.
 While many complete curricula are available from a wide variety of secular and religious sources, many families choose to use a variety of resources to cover the required subjects.
 In fact, it is not uncommon for a homeschooled student to earn a number of college credits from a 2- or 4-year college before completing the 12th grade.

 Some states offer public-school-at-home programs.
 These online or virtual, public schools (usually charter schools) mimic major aspects of the homeschooling paradigm, for example, instruction occurs outside of a traditional classroom, usually in the home.
 However, students in such programs are truly public school students and are subject to all or most of the requirements of other public school students.
 When parents enroll their children in such a program, they effectively surrender control over the curriculum and program to the public school, although a casual observer might think they are homeschooling.

 Some public-school-at-home programs give parents leeway in curriculum choice; others require use of a specified curriculum.
 Full parental or student control over the curriculum and program, however, is a hallmark feature of homeschooling.
 Taxpayers pay the cost of providing books, supplies, and other needs, for public-school-at-home students, just as they do for conventional public school students.
 The U.S. Constitution's prohibition against establishing religion applies to public-school-at-home programs, so taxpayer money cannot lawfully be used to purchase a curriculum that is religious in nature.

 Access to resources

 A minority of states have statutes that require public schools to give homeschooled students access to district resources, such as school libraries, computer labs, extracurricular activities, or even academic courses.
 In some communities, homeschoolers meet with a teacher periodically for curriculum review and suggestions.
 The laws of some states give districts the option of giving homeschooled students access to such resources.

-Public libraries will also foster homeschooling.
-Librarians are able to aid in the procurement of resources needed for homeschooling such as internet access, database access, and interlibrary loan material.
-Striking up a conversation with a librarian might lead to new knowledge about available resources, as librarians work with homeschooled patrons often.

 Access to interscholastic athletic competition varies from state to state.